Ethiopian cuisine: Overview

 A typical dish consists of injera accompanied by a spicy stew, which frequently includes beef, lamb, vegetables and various types of legumes (such as lentils), and is traditionally consumed on the mesob basket.
-The cuisines of the Southern Nations, Nationalities and People's Region and the Sidama region also make use of the false banana plant (enset, Ge'ez: እንሰት ïnset), a type of ensete.
-The plant is pulverized and fermented to make various foods, including a bread-like food called kocho (Ge'ez: ቆጮ ḳōč̣ō), which is eaten with kitfo.
-The root of this plant may be powdered and prepared as a hot drink called bulla (Ge'ez: ቡላ būlā), which is often given to those who are tired or ill.
+The cuisines of the South Ethiopia Regional State, South West Ethiopia Peoples' Region, Central Ethiopia Regional State, and the Sidama region also make use of the false banana plant (enset; እንሰት, ïnset), a type of ensete.
+The plant is pulverized and fermented to make various foods, including a bread-like food called kocho (ቆጮ, qoćo), which is eaten with kitfo.
+The root of this plant may be powdered and prepared as a hot drink called bulla (ቡላ, būlā), which is often given to those who are tired or ill.
 Another typical Gurage preparation is coffee with butter (kebbeh).
 Kita herb bread is also baked.
 Quanta (or quwanta), is an air-dried beef jerky with traditional spices; it is eaten on its own as a snack, or as an ingredient in stews and other dishes.

 Due in part to the brief Italian occupation, pasta is popular and frequently available throughout Ethiopia, including rural areas.
 Coffee is also a large part of Ethiopian culture and cuisine.
 After every meal, a coffee ceremony is enacted and coffee is served.